Rockhounding in Bancroft

 Bancroft’s diversity and history make it uniquely productive.

 Deposits are often small but incredibly complex.
 The region is riddled with abandoned mines, quarries, and historical workings.
 Extensive blasting—often in search of uranium—has exposed mineralized rock that was never fully assessed.
-Without the initial exploratory work on our quartz claim its probable that we'd never have recognized its value.
+Without the initial exploratory and prospecting work on our quartz claim its probable that we'd never have recognized its value.
 Fortunately, somebody had too much dynamite and they cut loose on a cap lying over a yielding skarn.
 Now we find amethyst, smoky quartz and clear quartz.

 Old geological documents are invaluable, especially since many past surveys were mono-focused and they overlooked secondary mineralization.
 Read between the lines and maybe you'll find something others have missed.
 It's like a treasure hunt.